How to switch boiler cover

 A price hike is the most popular reason to switch boiler cover.
 This basically means that a boiler insurance provider has enticed you in with a cheap introductory price for the first year but then plans to put up the cost significantly as you move into year 2.

 Remember, loyalty doesn’t pay.
-If your introductory price is about to expire and your provider is going to increase your annual or monthly fee, it’s time to take your custom elsewhere.
+If your introductory price is about to expire and your provider is going to increase your annual or monthly fee, it may be time to take your custom elsewhere.

 Another reason you may want to switch boiler cover is if your existing provider isn’t offering a good service.
 If you’ve had trouble getting the assistance you require, it’s not worth persevering when you can switch providers in a matter of minutes.